CeTTL/eResources/Panopto/add-panopto-video-resource-in-moodle.md

 You can:

-- add a single recording from your Moodle paper or elsewhere, including other Moodle papers that you can access, or
+- Add a single recording from your Moodle paper or elsewhere, including other Moodle papers that you can access, or
-- add a link to your Moodle paper's Panopto folder.
+- Add a link to your Moodle paper's Panopto folder.

+---

 1. Go to your Moodle paper and toggle on **Edit mode** at the top right of the page.